tdilauro/Simplified-wiki/Deployment-Instructions.md

 python -m textblob.download_corpora
 ```

-Make sure that the directory in $DATA_DIRECTORY is writable by the user that will be running scripts.
+On the metadata wrangler, check out Simplified-data as $DATA_DIRECTORY:

 ```
-$ sudo chown ec2-user.ec2-user /storage
+git clone https://github.com/NYPL/Simplified-data.git $DATA_DIRECTORY
 ```

-On the metadata wrangler, link or copy the appeal dataset into the data directory:
+Make sure that $DATA_DIRECTORY is writable by the user that will be running scripts.

 ```
-$ sudo ln -s /home/ec2-user/metadata/appeal-data /storage/appeal
+$ sudo chown ec2-user.ec2-user $DATA_DIRECTORY
 ```